ClusterM/retroarch-clover/README.md

 Available executables and arguments:

         - retroarch-clover <core> <rom> <clover_args>
-          runs retroarch with specified core,
+          runs RetroArch with specified core,
           designed for executing from clover shell,
           so it parses all clover arguments (saves, aspect ratio, etc.)
         - /bin/gb <rom> <clover_args>